danielctull-forks/GoogleAnalytics-SDK-iOS/GoogleAnalytics/Readme.txt

 also include the CoreData framework in your project.

-To use a version of the library with debug symbols intact, link against libGoogleAnalyticsV3(?)_debug.a instead of libGoogleAnalytics.a.
+To use a version of the library with debug symbols intact, link against libGoogleAnalytics_debug.a instead of libGoogleAnalyticsServices.a.
 This may be useful if you experience exceptions or crashes originating in the SDK.

 See the Examples/CuteAnimals application for an illustration of how to use